Sunday, September 24, 2023

-Ergonomic hazard is a typical risk factors within the environment which has the potential to hurt the musculoskeletal system.
+An ergonomic hazard is a typical risk factor within the environment that has the potential to hurt the musculoskeletal system.

 The severity of ergonomic hazards often depends on the level of exposure over time.
 Injuries sustained from these safety hazards can include anything from sore muscles to long-term illnesses.
 Ergonomic hazards include: